itpp-labs/odoo-development/docs/dev/tests/js.rst

 What you need is:

-    * Install phantom. *sudo apt-get install phantomjs*
+    * Install phantom or use dockers.
     * Create folder named **tests**
     * Add __init__.py file
     * Create file that name begins from **test_**